elisehein/IE8-gotchas/README.md

 - Gradients on IE8 are doable with filters, however when any of the colours used in the gradient is transparent, mouse clicks will not be registered on the gradient.
+  I encountered this one when trying to get a modal window to close when the user clicks outside of the modal.
   See [No transparency click bug](http://haslayout.net/css/No-Transparency-Click-Bug).
   I guess the browser thinks since the element is half-transparent, clicks should go "through" it.